10 Important Characteristics of Hiking Shoes Explained

-No matter how well a hiking shoe is constructed, it will not function properly if it does not fit well.
+Fit is critical so no matter how well a hiking shoe is constructed, it will not function properly if it does not fit well.

-Shoemakers say `the last is first' to reinforce the importance of properly fitting footwear.
+Shoemakers say ‘the last is first’ to reinforce the importance of properly fitting footwear.
 The last is the foot-shaped form on which shoes are made, and the shape of the last has a significant influence on fit.
 Fit directly influences comfort.
 Proper fit is also a prerequisite of function.

-Providing mass-produced hiking shoes with a good fit is a challenging goal.
+Providing mass-produced trekking shoes with a good fit is a challenging goal.
 For example, if a shoe manufacturer expects to fit 90% of their male customers with size 43, they will have to accommodate men weighing anywhere from 60 kg to 100 kg.
 In addition to this individual variability, people typically have different sized left and right feet.
 Their feet change in length, width, girth, and volume throughout the day and even during a given sports activity.
 Feet are active during hiking and backpacking, foot shape is exceedingly dynamic and no static last shape can produce perfect fit in all situations and at all times for all people.

 The benefits of shoes that fit well are the following: